marlon-cooh/bhutan_climate_modeling/README.md

-# Bhutan Climate Analysis
+# Bhutan Climate Modeling

+🌏 This repository is part of [Omdena's local chapter challenge](https://www.omdena.com/chapter-challenges/leveraging-ai-to-combat-climate-change-in-bhutan), focused on leveraging AI to combat climate change in Bhutan.

+We aim to model climate patterns and predict extreme events such as glacial lake outburst floods (GLOFs) through collaborative, data-driven analysis.

+This repo includes data, code, and outputs for:
+- Analyzing historical meteorological patterns across Bhutan
-This repository contains data, code, and outputs for analyzing historical climate patterns across Bhutan.
-The goal is to identify seasonal trends and support predictive modeling of extreme weather events using meteorological data.
+- Identifying seasonal and regional climate trends
+- Supporting predictive modeling of extreme weather events

 ## 📁 Repository Structure